Cleft Lip & Palate Reconstructive Surgery Performed by Boston Plastic Surgeon, Dr. Bartlett

 Full recovery can occur between three to four weeks, after which the affected area will have fully healed.
 Tampering with the recently closed cleft is highly ill-advised.
 There must be no squeezing or application of pressure.

-The cost for reconstructive procedures to deal with cleft lip and palate will depend on several factors.
-The patient’s age and the condition of the target area will determine the price of the treatment.
+The cost of reconstructive procedures to deal with cleft lip and palate will depend on several factors.
+The patient’s age and the condition of the target area will determine the price of the treatment in Boston.

 Arranging a Consultation